 As a result we have the most famous boy wizard in history!
 This is just one of the many great publications that have made them one of the most sought after publishing houses in modern history.
 From the English Patient to Cats Eye these are just a few of the other great books they have brought to the public.

 Apart from these they produce an extensive range of educational, professional and philosophical educational resources.
-Because of its literary mantle it has numerous book stores where bibliophiles will be delighted to spend hours rummaging through the bookshelves for their favourites.
+Because of its literary mantle it has numerous book stores where bibliophiles will be delighted to spend hours rummaging through the bookshelves for their favorites.
 One of the best places to visit to browse for second-hand books in the Brunswick Shopping Centre is the Skoob Book Shop.

 Amazing green open spaces